Work Health and Safety and Other Legislation Amendment Act 2024

 Amendments to promote the election of health and safety representatives (HSRs) to represent workers in a work group include:

-• a person conducting a business or undertaking (PCBU) must not intentionally hinder, prevent, or discourage a worker from requesting an election for HSRs
+- a PCBU must not intentionally hinder, prevent, or discourage a worker from requesting an election for HSRs

 Amendments providing a clear process and timeframe for work group negotiations include: